 Beginning of this month EnterpriseDB announced a new version of its Failover Manager.
 Version 2.1 introduced controlled switchover operations, version 3.0 brought support for PostgreSQL 10 and now: What’s new in version 3.1?
 It might seem this is just a bugfix release but there is more and especially one enhancement I’ve waited for a long time.

+This blog refers to an older version of EDB’s Postgres on Kubernetes offering that is no longer available.
 In the last three posts we deployed an EDB database container and two pgpool instances, scaled that up to include a read only replica and finally customized the PostgreSQL instance with ConfigMaps.
 In this post will we look at how the EDB Failover Manager is configured in the database containers.

+This blog refers to an older version of EDB’s Postgres on Kubernetes offering that is no longer available.
 In the last two posts we deployed an EDB database container and two pgpool instances and then scaled that up to include a read only replica.
 In this post will use a ConfigMap to adjust parameters in postgresql.conf as you will probably need to do that when you start using the EDB containers in your environment.

+This blog refers to an older version of EDB’s Postgres on Kubernetes offering that is no longer available.
 In this post we’ll look at how we can deploy EnterpriseDB containers in MiniShift.
 When you need to setup MiniShift have a look here.
 In this post we’ll do the setup with the MiniShift console, in a next post we’ll do the same by using the command line tools.

 So, finally 2017.pgconf.eu started today and while checking the schedule I noticed something that I could not even imagine some years ago.
 There is a session from Microsoft: Latest update on Azure managed service for PostgreSQL.
 Personally I really like to see that Microsoft is more and more present at Open Source conferences and starts engaging in the community.
 But, of course this is not the only session that will be interesting.
 There is an…